sn8k/Jupiter-project/README.md

 When you change the served root in the Web UI or relaunch Jupiter without explicitly passing a directory, the tool reloads the last root saved in `~/.jupiter/state.json`, restores cached scan data from `.jupiter/cache/last_scan.json`, and keeps the snapshot history in `.jupiter/snapshots/` scoped per project so dashboards and diffs stay aligned with the same root.

+`scan`, `analyze`, and `ci` now share a unified workflow builder that wires plugins, caching, performance settings, and snapshot persistence the same way no matter which command you trigger.
+This removes the subtle drifts that previously existed between the commands.

+Cached reports are normalized before being written to `.jupiter/cache/last_scan.json`, keeping `/reports/last` compatible with the server schema even if plugin metadata evolves between versions.

 ## Documentation

 Full documentation is available in the `docs/` directory: